Is disability insurance worth it?

 Own-occupation or any-occupation?

 A long-term disability policy will include this distinction in its definition of disability, and the implications are significant.
-With an own-occupation policy, you need only be disabled from doing your current work or profession in order to qualify for benefits.
+With an own-occupation policy, you need only be disabled from doing your current work or profession to qualify for benefits.
 For example, a surgeon who can no longer use their hands to perform surgery would most likely qualify for benefits, even if that surgeon was otherwise healthy enough to do other work.

 With an any-occupation policy, you only qualify for benefits if you can’t do any work.
 If you’re still able to work at some job – even in a much simpler, lower-paying position – you would not qualify for the full benefit amount, and you may not be eligible for any benefit.
 That’s why this type of policy is almost always less expensive.